5 Nutrients To Support Autoimmune Disease

 In the standard American diet, there is a high consumption of omega 6 fats from processed oils while omega 3 fatty acids are virtually absent.
 While all omega 6 fatty acids are not necessarily bad from the right sources, it’s important to increase omega 3 consumption to create a balanced ratio in the body.

-An elevated omega 6 level relative to omega 3 is highly associated with the kind of systemic inflammation that is indicated in most autoimmune disorders (4).
-It is espe
+An elevated omega 6 level compared to omega 3 is significantly associated with systemic inflammation that is indicated in most autoimmune disorders (4).

 Another really important dietary aspect to focus on is getting healthy fats in general.
 The Standard American Diet is full of problematic fat sources that are highly inflammatory.
 The following graphic is a good summary of which fats are best to include in your diet.